 For additional tips on how to keep your account secure, or if you believe your account has been compromised, please visit our Help Center article titled “Account security”.

-If you ever suspect that someone is impersonating GoFundMe or an employee of GoFundMe, please contact us to verify the authenticity of the message.
+If you ever suspect that someone is impersonating GoFundMe or an employee of GoFundMe, please contact us by clicking "Get help" to verify the authenticity of the message.

 Types of online fraud schemes